 ?stitch for details.

 There are a LaTeX template, an HTML template and a markdown template in knitr.
 The first one can produce a PDF document, and the second can produce an HTML page.
-My motivation of this function is to make it easier for students to turn their R scripts into reports (e.g. homework) quickly.
+My motivation with this function is to make it easier for students to turn their R scripts into reports (e.g. homework) quickly.
 The traditional way is usually they run code in R, do the tedious job of collecting results line by line, copy and paste them into (ugly-looking) MS Word.
-With this funciton, they can either turn in the PDF document, or publish the HTML pages on the web.
+With this function, they can either turn in the PDF document, publish the HTML pages on the web, or share the HTML page in some other way.

 The usage is simple: just provide the path of the R script as the first argument to